- 0.1 Which Way Should I Walk – North to South or South to North?

 For this walk, there’s no need at all for a compass.
 You should absolutely make sure you carry a guidebook to spot all of the sights along the way, but there’s no real need for any tools at all when it comes to navigation.

-What Kit Do I Need For The Cotswold Way?
+What Hiking Kit do I Need for the Cotswold Way?

 If you’re tackling the whole walk, you’re going to need a lot of equipment:

-- Clothes.
-Packing light is essential, but having enough clothes is also essential.
+- Clothes: Packing light is essential, but having enough clothes is also essential.
 You can compromise between these two important considerations by carrying clothes made from Merino Wool.
 Merino Wool clothes slow the spread of bacteria, so you don’t need to wash them as often.
-Make sure you also take waterproofs and a hat.
+Make sure you also take a waterproof jacket and a hat.

-- Good shoes.
-It’s very important that you take high-quality shoes.
+- Good shoes: It’s very important that you take high-quality hiking shoes.
 It’s also very important that you have practice using these shoes.
 If you haven’t, you likely end up with blisters or injuries.
 Make sure you have experience using the specific shoes which you take on the hike.

-- Camping equipment (optional).
-You can camp along the route or you can stay in indoors accommodation.
-If you do choose to camp, you need to ensure that all of your gear is lightweight, high-quality and reliable.
+- Camping equipment (optional): You can camp along the route or you can stay in indoors accommodation.
+If you do choose to camp, you need to ensure that all of your gear is lightweight, high-quality and reliable, a backpacking stove is great in the evening – but heavy.
 Though there aren’t lots of campsites on the route, there are just enough to get by, but you should check current information before you leave.
 Some farmers will let you pitch up on their land for a small fee.
-It’s important to remember that wild camping is illegal in the UK, so if you decide to do it, you do so very much at your own risk!
+It’s important to remember that wild camping is illegal in England, so if you decide to do it, you do so very much at your own risk.

 On this trail, the vast majority of hikers sleep in indoors accommodation en-route.